riska777/ecommerce-demo/README.md

 The content of the cart is stored to localstorage also, and its being reloaded and synced with store when revisiting the application.

+We use service based store for simplicity, but if the app grows larger, we could use ngrx store for complexity.

 ## Development server

 To start a local development server, run: